SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 - `Client Spoof`
 !!!
 !!!warning
 Modifying (add/remove) the default patches may cause unintended consequences.
-Do **NOT** try to change them unless you are absolutely sure what you are doing.
+Do **NOT** try to change them unless you know what you are doing.
 !!!
 3. Click "Done" on the bottom right, do **NOT** change the default patches unless instructed.
 ===